Is HubSpot right for you? Are you using it to its full potential?

 People are accustomed to seeing a price for a product or service, so it makes sense to show yours.
 When you don’t divulge your pricing, you give your prospects something to worry about.
 They subconsciously avoid you because they have no idea what they’re getting or for what price.

 But by showing your pricing and explaining why it costs as much (or as little) as it does, you can build trust and encourage prospects to work with you.
-Similarly, when you talk about your failures (and how you’ve learnt from them) you show prospects that you’re not afraid of doing things differently.
+Similarly, when you talk about your failures (and how you’ve learned from them) you show prospects that you’re not afraid of doing things differently.

 This candid approach to business is much more human and authentic – and that’s precisely what’s lacking in today’s world of B2B content marketing.
 If you’re able to provide this information, prospects will visit your website and you will be shown on Google as you’re targeting terms/content that no one else wants to write about!